 Almost all major social channels offer an option to communicate individually with your audience.
 And while it might seem unconventional to utilize private messaging, that may be why it’s effective.
 It’s similar to email in the fact that it’s one of the few spaces on digital on which you can have an individual conversation with your audience members.

 How to use private messaging to engage your social audience:

-There are two ways you can do this; you can try the private messaging side of public social channels, such as Facebook or Twitter, or you can focus on private messaging apps, such as Snapchat.
+There are two ways you can do this; you can try the private messaging side of public social channels, such as Facebook or Twitter, or focus on private messaging apps, such as Snapchat.
 If you’re wondering where to focus your energy, the answer is simple.
 Focus wherever your audience is.

-Social media is about more than likes and followers for Ecommerce marketers.
+Social media is about more than likes and followers for eCommerce marketers.
 It’s about driving engagement that leads to sales, revenue, and business results.
-And while you might struggle to tie any one specific social post to a sale, it never hurts to keep your eye on the prize.
+And while you might struggle to tie any one specific social post to a deal, it never hurts to keep your eye on the prize.
 That way, you’ll avoid focusing on non-impactful posts and distracting vanity metrics and instead train yourself to look at the bigger picture with social media marketing.

 Julie is a proud Social Media junkie.
 Experienced in Social Media Marketing and SEO, she has written for automaticlikes.net for three years.
 Automatic Likes is dedicated to increasing likes, shares and increasing user engagement.
 When Julie isn’t writing or helping create positive Social Media experiences, she enjoys comic book conventions and reading.